jadabrenon/latin102portfolio/translation1.md

 C. Translation

-Hercules came to King Dexamenus in hospitality, took his duaghter Deianiram's virginity, and wanted to take her as his wife.  ❌ *Can you find an English expression to convey the idea of Latin **cum**?*
+When Hercules came in hospitality to King Dexamenus and deflowered his daughter, he wanted to lead her as a wife.

-When Hercules was absent, *Eurytion's centaurs*❌ demanded Deinariam as his wife.
+When Hercules was absent, the Centaur, Eurytion, demanded Deinariam as his wife.

 Since the father feared the centaur, he promised her to him.